VisualSearch-GmbH/Shopware6-RecommendSimilarProducts/README.md

 This plugin provides automatically or manually recommendations for all products in the webshop.
 All products are analyzed using Deep Learning and visually similar products are displayed in the cross-selling tab.
 The analytics of products is performed in an external server and an API key is needed.
 Please follow the installation to use this plugin in your webshop.

+Below is an example of visually similar recommendations for a red jacket.
+Other examples can be found in our demo store here: https://shopware.visualsearch.at - automatic!

 <img src="/demostore-jacket.jpg" alt="drawing" width="500px"/>

 ### Installation